 That was one of the many charms of Scott’s music.
 It’s a common theme among Scottish artists (“Leave it to a Scottish band to make a sad song also euphoric,” I once wrote about Chvrches’ “The Mother We Share”), but Frightened Rabbit had a particular way of transforming the bleakest themes—“Sometimes I listen to your records and I worry about you,” Josh told Scott—into something almost celebratory.

 Combing through the many, many things we’ve written about Frightened Rabbit over the years, that theme returns again and again.
-I have only the vaguest memory of In “Dead Now” from 2013's excellent Pedestrian Verse—in lyrics that read pitch-black nearly five years ago, but are now especially chilling—Scott sings, “I’m dead now, can you hear the relief / As life’s belligerent symphonies finally cease?”
-He returns to that line a couple of times before the song goes from a moody, bass-and-percussion affair to somehow find joy in Scott repeating, “There is something wrong with me.”
+In “Dead Now” from 2013's excellent Pedestrian Verse—in lyrics that read pitch-black nearly five years ago, but are now especially chilling—Scott sings, “I’m dead now, can you hear the relief / As life’s belligerent symphonies finally cease?”
+He returns to that line a couple of times before the song goes from a moody, bass-and-percussion affair to somehow finding joy in Scott repeating, “There is something wrong with me.”
 He makes this sound not like a defect, but something to embrace.
 Life is never quite what you want, but that’s okay.

 That makes Scott’s apparent suicide so much harder to bear.
 He was the one who helped fans see despair as something to be alleviated with a cutting remark and, probably, a stiff drink.
 He could smirk at crippling anxiety and depression like they were just a part of life, not impediments to it.
 We could trust his candor, because Frightened Rabbit songs weren’t full of platitudes about how great things would be if only you tried a little harder or changed your outlook.
 Sometimes, shit is just fucked—and the ability to understand that and let go of it is practically a superpower.
 Sure, darkness took hold of him, like it does so many people, but he always seemed able to shake it and turn it into another great album.